Set up

 Mount these as far forward as possible.

-These are the brackets for the uprights
+These are the double brackets for the uprights

 The build